 Bauman Lyons were invited by a newly formed Kirkstall Valley Development Trust (KVDT) to carry out a feasibility study to convert a cluster of semi-derelict Grade-II listed buildings in the ownership of the council into a community hub.
-With substantial development area provided by two mills and clusters of outbuildings it was necessary to consider a partnership with a private developer.
-We developed a number of options for the community hub and housing.
-KVDT were successful in securing Homes England revenue grant which then presented the opportunity to develop a community led affordable housing scheme with community facilities instead of partnership with a developer.
+KVDT were successful in securing a Homes England revenue grant which then presented the opportunity to develop a community led affordable housing scheme with integrated community facilities.

-- The revenue funding enabled us to work on outline design.
+- The revenue funding enabled us to work on outline design to RIBA Stage 2.
 The site is complex with industrial archaeology, a Mill Race feeding the mills which is still in evidence, and an appealing formation of courtyards defined by the water and the listed buildings.
 There is a distinct group heritage value to the site.

 - We assisted the client in tendering and appointing an excellent team of consultants: Arup as Structural Engineers and Ramboll as Services Engineers.
-We also carried out a range of surveys to help us de-risk the project.
+We also carried out a range of surveys to help to de-risk the project at an early stage.

 - We developed an understanding of the heritage value and significance of the site and buildings and proposed a series of targeted interventions across the site to remove insensitive modern additions and reveal the qualities of the buildings and spaces between.

 - We undertook a series of consultations including with the local community, and with the Local Authority including early stage planning pre-application consultations to explore the key challenges and opportunities of the site.